-Medyan Dairieh is a British-Palestinian award-winning journalist, photographer, war correspondent, filmmaker, and film documentary producer.
-Medyan was born in Palestine, but left the country at a young age.
-Medyan has studied journalism and photography in Turkey and the United Kingdom.
-He is a member of the International Union of Journalist, the National Union of Journalists, Reporters without Borders and the Frontline Club.
+Medyan is a British-Palestinian award-winning journalist, photographer, war correspondent, filmmaker, and film documentary producer.
+Medyan was born in Palestine but left the country at a young age.
+He studied journalism and photography in Turkey and the United Kingdom.
+He is a member of the International Union of Journalists, the National Union of Journalists, Reporters without Borders, and the Frontline Club.
 He has won many awards for his work and is recognised globally.

 Medyan was the first journalist to interview a senior leader of the Al-Qaeda linked Al-Nusra Front at the beginning of the group’s emergence.
 He was also the first journalist to make a documentary about the Al-Nusra Front which is titled “Inside the Battle: Al Nusra-Al Qaeda in Syria”.
 Overall Medyan spent eight consecutive weeks in Syria to make a series of documentaries about the Al-Nusra Front.

 His work has been fraught with risks and during his assignments has been hurt several times.
 He was critically wounded while covering conflicts and skirmishes in Iraq.
 He was also seriously injured by sniper fire in the Tripoli district of Abu Saleem, the last Ghaddafi’s stronghold in the Libyan capital.
 At the beginning of the Syrian conflict Medyan was wounded in Aleppo while covering the fighting there.

 Medyan has always been able to gain access to all sides involved in conflicts thanks to his renowned impartial and independent stance as a journalist.
 His achievements in his journalistic work have often been acknowledged and he has received several awards around the world.
 Among the prizes he has won are the Frontline Club Award for ‘integrity, courage, and independent spirit’ and the prestigious Peabody Award.